Skip to content

 CI/CD for MLOps with GitHub Actions

 In part three we built an image that runs the same everywhere.
-Then we built it by hand, on a laptop, and ran the tests when we remembered to.
+But we built it by hand, on a laptop, and ran the tests only when we remembered to.
 That's the new "runs on my machine": it builds on my machine.
-The whole reason we containerized was to stop trusting any single machine — so hand-building the image quietly re-introduces the problem we just paid to solve.
+The whole reason we containerized was to stop depending on any single machine, so building the image by hand quietly brings back the exact problem we just solved.

 The shape: two gates